symfony/symfony-docs/cookbook/security/voters.rst

 How to Implement your own Voter to Blacklist IP Addresses
 =========================================================

-The Symfony2 Security component provides several layers to authorize users.
+The Symfony Security component provides several layers to authorize users.
 One of the layers is called a "voter".
 A voter is a dedicated class that checks if the user has the rights to connect to the application or access a specific resource/URL.
-For instance, Symfony2 provides a layer that checks if the user is fully authorized or if it has some expected roles.
+For instance, Symfony provides a layer that checks if the user is fully authorized or if it has some expected roles.

 It is sometimes useful to create a custom voter to handle a specific case not